jphmrst/PLC/src/plc/vfp/Equality.lagda.md

 As a second example of chains of equations, we repeat the proof that addition is commutative.
 We first repeat the definitions of naturals and addition.
-We cannot import them because (as noted at the beginning of this chapter) it would cause a conflict:
+We cannot import them because (as noted at the beginning of this section) it would cause a conflict:
 ```
 data ℕ : Set where